Brienne Brown

-Brienne Brown (née Diebolt; born February 4, 1973) is an American educator and Democratic politician from Whitewater, Wisconsin.
+Brienne D. Brown (née Diebolt; born February 4, 1973) is an American educator and Democratic politician from Whitewater, Wisconsin.
 She is a member of the Wisconsin State Assembly, representing Wisconsin's 43rd Assembly district since 2025.
 She previously served on the Whitewater city council.

 Early life and career

 Brienne Diebolt was born on February 4, 1973 in Landstuhl Germany, on an American airbase, to Mark Diebolt and Jean Diebolt (née Youngstrom).
 As a young child, Diebolt and her family moved to Iran, where her father served in a military attaché with the Shah of Iran, Mohammad Reza Shah.
 Eventually she and her family moved to Austin, Texas, where Diebolt attended Stephen F. Austin High School, graduating in 1991.
 Following her graduation she briefly traveled the country, working in Alaska and Hawaii.
 Eventually Brown attended the University of Texas at Austin, where she obtained a Bachelor of Journalism, Communication and Media Studies in 2002.

 After graduating from university, Diebolt began working for Stratfor, a geopolitical advising firm, as a journalist in the early 2000s.
 She worked for this firm for ten years before returning to the University of Texas at Austin and obtaining her master's degree in health education.
 She then began working for the Texas Department of State Health Services as an epidemiologist.
 During her work with the Texas government, she was president of the Council of State & Territorial Epidemiologists.
 It was around this time that Diebolt assumed the surname Brown, after marrying fellow Austin resident Karl Brown.

 In 2012, Brown and her husband moved to Whitewater, Wisconsin, after Karl was offered a teaching position at the University of Wisconsin–Whitewater.
 Brienne began teaching community yoga and took on a role as an adjunct instructor at UW–Whitewater.
 She also engaged in community work, serving as the program director for the Whitewater Community Foundation, and the Whitewater Library Board.